rustls/rustls/README.md

     `AllowAnyAuthenticatedClient`, `NoClientAuth`, `ResolvesServerCertUsingSni`, `NoServerSessionStorage`,
     `ServerSessionMemoryCache`, `StoresServerSessions`, `ClientHello`, `ProducesTickets`, `ResolvesServerCert`,
     `ClientCertVerified` and `ClientCertVerifier`.
+  - *Breaking API change*: `QuicExt::write_hs()` now returns a `KeyChange` type that returns handshake or 1-RTT keys.
+In the case of 1-RTT keys, a `KeyChange` also includes a `Secrets` type that must be used to derive further key updates, independent from the rustls `Connection`.
+The `QuicExt::next_1rtt_keys()` method has been removed.
+  - *Breaking API change*: QUIC header protection keys now use a new type that directly exposes a masking/unmasking operation.
 * 0.20.0-beta2 (2021-07-04)
   - *Breaking change*: internal buffers are now limited to 64 kB by default.
 Use `Connection::set_buffer_limit` to change the buffer limits to suit your application.